-It may mean stop climbing a vocational ladder that does not intrinsically motivates you.
+It may mean stopping climbing a vocational ladder that does not intrinsically motivate you.

 It may mean stop trying to pretend to be someone you are not to attract someone who may find your ‘done-up’self attractive.

-It may mean stop silencing yourself to gain others’ approval.
+It may mean stopping silencing yourself to gain others’ approval.

-It may mean stop complying with regulations that you do not agree with.
+It may mean stopping complying with regulations that you do not agree with.